First Tank Guide Tank Logo

 Algae Control in your Freshwater Aquarium

 Algae is generally a good sign.
 When you have algae growing in your tank, your tank is capable of supporting life on it's own, and that life is finding its way into your tank.
 However, many people do not like to have a coating of algae on everything, as it detracts from the appearance of the tank and makes it difficult to see and enjoy the fish.
-So, people ask us how they can control algae growth in their tanks.
-Our experience with algacides show that they kill live plants, are hard on the biological filter and are dangerous to many kinds of fish.
-In correspondence with the manufacturers, I have not gotten any better answers to these questions than, "It has been in testing for years and we have never had a single problem or complaint."
-However, every one we have tried has had disastrous side effects and has done little if anything about algae growth.

 To help control algae, follow these simple steps: